Newsletter: Do SEO articles help you appear on LLMs? Here’s what we’ve found

 So why didn’t our SEO blog appear on LLMs?
 Because good content for humans doesn’t always equal good content for LLMs.
 Effective BOFU content for humans relies on empathy, depth, and operational detail.
 You need to speak the reader’s language, name the stakes, show real examples, and get into the mechanics that drive decisions.
 Done well, this is what builds trust, generates leads, and closes deals.

 But these same qualities don’t register with LLMs.
-Models don’t reward empathy or storytelling; they prioritise clarity, conciseness, and machine-readable answers.Some overlap exists—like clear structure—but in my experience, this isn’t always enough for BOFU blogs to consistently appear in LLMs.
+Models don’t reward empathy or storytelling; they prioritize clarity, conciseness, and machine-readable answers.Some overlap exists—like clear structure—but in my experience, this isn’t always enough for BOFU blogs to consistently appear in LLMs.

 A real example of a BOFU blog and an accompanying LLM article (and what happened)